Hmz-x/Edit-XPM/README.md

 # Edit-XPM
 Edit XPM files via CLI.
-Uses no GUI, designed to for allowing use within scripts/programs.
+Uses no GUI, designed for using within scripts/programs or just from a shell.

 Compiling and Execution Instructions: lex cli_arg_lexer.l